ggml-org/LlamaBarn/readme.md

 # LlamaBarn

-Run local LLMs on your Mac with a friendly menu bar app and an OpenAI-compatible API.
+Run local LLMs on your Mac with a friendly menu bar app.
+Launch any model with a single click, then chat with it via the built-in web UI or use it via the REST API.
+LlamaBarn automatically configures models based on your Mac's hardware to ensure optimal performance and stability.

-Get the latest build from [Releases ↗](https://github.com/ggml-org/LlamaBarn/releases)
+Download the latest version from [Releases ↗](https://github.com/ggml-org/LlamaBarn/releases)

 ![LlamaBarn](https://i.imgur.com/S2jzV6Y.png)

 ## Highlights

-- Lightweight app -- `~12 MB` or `~6 MB` zipped
+- Lightweight -- `~12 MB` or `~6 MB` zipped
-- Curated model catalog with sensible defaults
+- Curated model catalog
-- Optimal model configs based on your Mac's memory and GPU
+- Model configurations that adapt to device's memory and GPU
-- Guardrails against running models that would freeze your Mac
+- Basic Web UI for interacting with running models
+- Familiar REST API for developers

+## How it works

+- LlamaBarn is a thin wrapper around `llama.cpp`
+- When you run a model, it launches `llama-server` on `localhost:2276`
-- Built-in chat via llama.cpp's web UI
+- You can chat in the server's web UI or via the API
-- Compatible API

 ## API Endpoints

-Check server health
+Check server health:

 ```sh
 curl http://localhost:2276/v1/health
 ```

-List running models (right now, you can only run one at a time)
+List running models (limited to one at a time for now):
 ```sh
 curl http://localhost:2276/v1/models
 ```